msssk/jsbp/codecon.md

 ### Script loading

-In browsers that do not support the `async` attribute on `script` elements the loading of `script` elements will block the page rendering.
+In browsers that do not support the `async` attribute ([compatibility table](http://caniuse.com/#feat=script-async)) on `script` elements the loading of `script` elements will block parallel downloads and delay the page rendering until the script has loaded and executed.
 If the scripts do not need to be processed prior to rendering the DOM (and in most cases, it is quite the opposite - scripts depend on the DOM being rendered first) the `script` tags should be placed at the bottom of the `body` element.
 This both enables the page to begin displaying useful information to the user faster and ensure that the DOM is ready by the time the scripts are loaded.
+For older browsers that do not support `async`, [`defer`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script#attr-defer) functions similarly ([compatibility table](http://caniuse.com/#feat=script-defer)).
+If you must support browsers that do not support `async`, placing the `script` elements at the bottom of the body is more reliable than using `defer`.

 ### DOM modifications, repaint, and reflow